CNCF Certified

 - Azure Workload Identity: Allows your pods to impersonate Azure Service Principals.

-- Local Path Storage: Create PVCs backed by local volumes.
+- Local Path Storage: Creates PVCs backed by local volumes.

-- Logs: Enable logging for pods and cluster auditing.
+- Logs: Enables logging for pods and cluster auditing.

-- Metrics: Collect metrics and ship them to Control Plane for long-term storage
+- Metrics: Collects metrics and ships them to Control Plane for long-term storage.

-- Sysbox: Deploy the sysbox project, improving container isolation.
+- Sysbox: Deploys the Sysbox project, improving container isolation.